Pennsylvania Sexual Assault Lawyer | Worgul Law Firm

 • The victim is less than 16 or is four or more years younger than the offender and not married to them

-Under Pennsylvania law, there are several types of sexual assault, including:
+Under state law, there are several types of sexual assault in Pennsylvania, including:

 Statutory Sexual Assault